Harding Street raid: Reaction

+Families of Tuttle and Nicholas sue

+The families of those killed in the Harding Street raid filed lawsuits against the city in January 2021.
+They allege that the officers involved had violated the civil rights of Tuttle and Nicholas.

+On January 16, 2024, while announcing his resignation from the Aurora Colorado police department, Art Acevedo said he'd recently been served with a subpoena to testify in a federal lawsuit the victims' families filed against the City of Houston.

+A week later the Houston City Council approved $1.7 million to defend itself and former Police Chief Art Acevedo against the lawsuit.
+This was in addition to $1.25 million paid to law firm Beck Redden, to file a motion for summary judgment to dismiss the lawsuit.

-Reexamination of cases
+Reexamination of Goines cases

-Due to the false statements made by Goines and Bryant concerning the raid, Houston police began a systematic review of some combined 14,000 cases which had been handled by the officers in Goines' squad.
-By the end of 2021, more than 160 of those cases had been dismissed.
+Due to the false statements made by Goines and Bryant concerning the raid, Houston police began a systematic review of some combined 14,000 cases which had been handled by the officers in Goines's squad.
+In February 2020, the Houston District Attorney's office had identified 69 cases in which information provided by Goines had led to a wrongful conviction.
+By the end of 2021, more than 160 pending cases had been dismissed.

-George Floyd, who grew up and spent most of his life in Houston, had been convicted of a drug charge in 2004 in a case Goines had participated and his case had been examined.
+George Floyd, who grew up and spent most of his life in Houston, had been convicted of a drug charge in 2004.
+Goines had participated in this case, which was among those reviewed.
 Based on a parole board's findings, Floyd was one of two dozen people scheduled to be pardoned in December 2021 by Governor Greg Abbott before the parole board abruptly withdrew their recommendation due to "unexplained departures" in its process.